Kakamotobi/Learned/JS/Asynchronous/Async.md

 ```

 ### Promises
 #### Definition
-A `Promise` is a returned **object** representing **the eventual resolution of success or failure of an asynchronous operation** to which callbacks are attached, instead of passed in to the function.
+- A `Promise` is a returned **object** representing **the eventual resolution of success or failure of an asynchronous operation** and its resulting value, to which callbacks are attached, instead of passed in to the function.
-These callbacks will run depending on whether the promise was resolved or rejected.
+  - These callbacks will run depending on whether the promise was resolved or rejected.
-`Promise`s are resolved and rejected with value/data that we requested (data or error) for which we want.
+  - *Rather than passing callbacks into a function, we wait for the function to return a promise object and attach callbacks to it depending on whether the promise was resolved or rejected.*
+- Promises allow you to associate handlers with an asynchronous action's eventual success value or failure reason.
+  - This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.
 #### Description
 - 3 States
   - pending: initial state where the promise is neither fulfilled nor rejected.
+    - A pending promise can either be fulfilled with a value or rejected with a reason (error).
+    - When either of these options happens, the associated handlers queued up by a promise's then method are called.
   - fulfilled: the async operation was successfully resolved.
   - rejected: the async operation failed.
 - Promise Methods
   - **`.then()`**
-    - Attach a callback by writing code to run if the promise is resolved in the `()`.
+    - Attach a callback/code to run **if the promise is resolved**.
     - **Returns a promise, hence can be chained on.**
       - Ex: if this promise was resolved, check this promise.
   - **`.catch()`**
-    - Attach a callback by writing code to run if the promise is rejected in the `()`.
+    - Attach a callback/code to run **if the promise is rejected**.
     - Returns a promise.
 #### Creating Promises
 ![promisesVersion](refImg/promisesVersion.png)
 #### Working with Promises
 ##### Syntactical Flow
 ![promisesExecute1](refImg/promisesExecute1.png)
 ##### Cleaner Version
 ![promisesExecute2](refImg/promisesExecute2.png)
-- Can avoid nesting multiple initial functions by returning it inside **`.then()`**, *which returns a promise*, with corresponding argument.
+- Avoid nesting multiple initial functions by returning a promise from within the callback in order to chain **`.then()`**.
 - **`data`** in **`.then()`** refers to the response/returned value from the resolved `Promise`.
 - **`.catch()`** can be reduced to one for all.

 ### Async Functions
 A function that is declared with the **`async`** keyword, and permits the **`await`** keyword to be used in it.
 The two keywords enable asynchronous, promise-based behavior to be written in a cleaner style (don't have to explicitly configure promise chains).
 #### Keywords
 - **`async`**
   - Dealing with promises/response but in a more elegant way.